zhanyang01/tp/docs/UserGuide.md

 ### Adding tags to a client object: `addTag`

-Adds any number of new tags to a client object without deleting the pre-exisiting tags.
+Adds at least one new tags to a client object without deleting the pre-exisiting tags.

-Format 1: `addTag <INDEX> t/TAG_1 t/TAG_2`
+Format 1: `addTag INDEX t/TAG_1 t/TAG_2`

+- Number of tags in the format is just an example.

 - **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.